Dynamic Disk Sizing (DDS)#

 Provides an easy way to increase the disk storage available with the selected service plan.

-You can dynamically add or remove additional storage without disrupting your running service.
+You can dynamically add or remove storage without disrupting your running service.

-It is cost-effective, as you pay only for the additional storage, not the compute resources that would have been part of an upgraded service plan.
+It is cost-effective as you pay only for the additional storage not the compute resources that are part of an upgraded service plan.

-You can add additional disk storage to your service plan when you create a new service on the Aiven Console or on-demand when you need more storage while running your service.
-Adding additional storage will not affect or interrupt the operations of your service.
+You can add disk storage to your service plan when you create a new service or on demand when you need more storage while running your service.
+Adding storage will not affect or interrupt the operations of your service.

-When you add additional storage to your service, the Aiven platform provisions additional disk storage and dynamically adds it to your running instances.
-The total amount of additional storage you can add to your service is based on your service plan and the cloud provider.
+When you add storage to your service, the Aiven platform provisions the extra disk space and dynamically adds it to your running instances.
+The total amount of storage you can add to your service is based on your service plan and the cloud provider.

-In a clustered service (Apache Cassandra or Apache Kafka), the additional storage added will be equally divided between the nodes.
-In a shared service, each node receives the total shared capacity of the additional storage added.
-All the additional storage added will remain usable.
+In a clustered service such as Apache Cassandra or Apache Kafka, the additional storage is equally divided between the nodes.
+In a shared service, each node receives the total shared capacity of the added storage.

+The cost of adding storage to a running service is shown in Aiven Console when you add it.
 The total price you see is the cost of the additional storage and any backups associated with it.
-You can also see the additional storage usage costs in your invoices.
+You can also see these storage usage costs in your invoices.

-If there is an ongoing Maintenance update, you will not be able to add additional storage until the maintenance is completed.
+If there is an ongoing maintenance update, you cannot add storage until the update is completed.